Ladysnake/Cardinal-Components-API/README.md

 # ![Cardinal Components API](banner.svg)
-A components API for Fabric that is easy, modular, and extremely fast.
+A components API for Quilt and Fabric that is easy, modular, and extremely fast.

 *Cardinal Components API is a library for Minecraft mods to create data components that can be attached to various providers.
 Those components